Safe Policies for Reinforcement Learning via Primal-Dual Methods: Primal-Dual Algorithm

-In both the expression for the gradient with respect to the primal and the dual variables we require to compute expectations with respect to the trajectories of the system.
+In both expressions of the gradient with respect to the primal and the dual variables we require to compute expectations with respect to the trajectories of the system.
 To avoid sampling a large number of trajectories, one can instead use stochastic approximations \cite{robbins1951stochastic}.
 This is, with one sample trajectory, one can compute in the case of the finite horizon problem estimates of $U(\theta^k)$ as

 and